mmlacak/crochess/docs/source/libcc/cctoken.rst

     Both *input* / *output* arguments :c:`start__io` and :c:`end__io` has to be valid pointer variables, not expressions.

-    Both inner pointers has to be :c:`NULL` for the first call (i.e.
+    Both inner pointers has to be :c:data:`NULL` for the first call (i.e.
     :c:expr:`*start__io == NULL`, :c:expr:`*end__io == NULL`) .

     At subsequent calls, both inner pointers has to be valid pointers.
-    It is error if one inner pointer is valid, and the other :c:`NULL`.
+    It is error if one inner pointer is valid, and the other :c:data:`NULL`.

-    Iterator will continue to return next token on each subsequent call, until end of a string is reached, or both inner pointers are reinitialized to :c:`NULL`.
+    Iterator will continue to return next token on each subsequent call, until end of a string is reached, or both inner pointers are reinitialized to :c:data:`NULL`.

-    Upon reaching the end of a given string, both inner pointers (:c:`*start__io` and :c:`*end__io`) are reset to :c:`NULL`.
+    Upon reaching the end of a given string, both inner pointers (:c:`*start__io` and :c:`*end__io`) are reset to :c:data:`NULL`.

     So, if nothing changes, next calls (or, next loop) will again start from the beginning of a given string :c:`str`.